 The Mexican legend began a reign that would last until the pair met each other and fought out a stalemate in September 1993.

 The Pound for Pound spotlight then fell on the heavyweights again briefly.

-Holyfield’s revenge victory at Caesar’s Palace would see the two-weight king then lead the way.
-One of the most accomplished of his era, Whitaker once again got rated as the best in April 1994.
+Holyfield’s revenge victory at Caesar’s Palace would see the two-weight king lead the way.
+One of the most accomplished of his era, Whitaker again got rated as the best in April 1994.

-‘Sweet Pea’ was untouchable during the mid-’90s, rivaled only by Roy Jones Jr.
+‘Sweet Pea’ was untouchable during the mid-’90s, rivaled only by light-heavyweight king Roy Jones Jr.

 De La Hoya defeated Whitaker at the Thomas and Mack Center in April 1997 to push himself as the spearhead of boxing.
 It’s a title he’d enjoy for almost two and a half years.